annahosanna/reactor-http3-experiment/FURTHER_WORK.md

   - Put - Update (or create)
     - Non interactive
     - Structure the logic to expect the entire object rather than logic that expects only a part of the data
+      - Eg. pass the whole user object, even if only the name is updated
       - Normally dynamic urls contain subject/unique ID
     - Content-Type could be anything
     - Per RFC json content-type is application/json
       - Fastjson and Jackson are widely used.